MEET THE MANAGEMENT COMMITTEE

 Sebastien Pratt - Stage Manager and Website Administrator

 Sebastien has long been a familiar face with the LCSO, helping out as ASM since 2013 at the young age of 15 he has been alongside the crew and committee to lend a hand whenever and wherever he physically can.
 Although having little experience in performing music, Seb takes a large interest and enjoys listening to classical music.
 Studying at Grant High School, Seb took an interest in performing arts, taking parts in several of the school’s prestigious musicals and working closely with the staff of the Sir Robert Helpmann Theatre, Seb considers the theatre to be a second home for his adolescent life.

 Seb considers his time with the LCSO career defining as he studies to become a drama teacher in Adelaide his decision to do so, heavily influenced by his adolescent years spent at the SRHT.
-Seb has recently taken over the mantle of Stage Manager and Website Administrator from Monica Hart and Dr Chris Waite respectively, utilising the knowledge and experience he has accrued thus far in his life.
+Seb took over the roles of Stage Manager and Website Administrator in 2019, utilising the knowledge and experience he has accrued thus far in his life.

 The Management Committee sincerely thank the musicians and the many behind-the-scenes assistants who have given, and continue to give, their time and talents to bring the live orchestral experience to our patrons.

 THE SUPPORT CREW